usnistgov/teqp/doc/source/getting_started/index.rst

 Introduction
 ------------

 teqp is a C++-based library with wrappers.
-It was written because implementing EOS (particularly working out the derivatives) is a painful , error-prone, and slow process.
-The advent of automatic differentiation makes the implementation of EOS as fast as hand-written derivatives, and much easier to implement without errors.
+It was written because implementing EOS (particularly working out the derivatives) is a painful, error-prone, and slow process.
+The advent of open-source automatic differentiation libraries makes the implementation of EOS as fast as hand-written derivatives, and much easier to implement without errors.

 There is a paper about teqp: https://doi.org/10.1021/acs.iecr.2c00237